ogmini/Notepad-Windowstate-Buffer/README.md

  - First 2 bytes "NP"
  - Sequence number (Stored as an unsigned LEB128)
- - 4th byte appears to be a flag 2C
-   - Appears to change with more tabs
+ - Number of bytes to the CRC32
  - Unknown 18 bytes
    - New chunks appear to be added with new tabs
  - Six 2 byte chunks that are by qualified by 00.
 (Ex.
 00 51 04 00)